JerryCuomo/ThinkBlockchain-archive1/Cryptocurrency, Bitcoin and Mining/README.md

 ## Let's review the code then run it!

-**Please submit a PR with your answers.
-Your answers should be added to this README.md file.**

 **1. Go into the sampecode directory and open the mining.js code**.
 `cd samplecode/Duckchain`.
  and open the `mining.js` file with your editor of choice.